 “Nature invented the dust from which everything would spring and to which everything would return” and as for creation, Andrew says “All we can say about what follows is we are pretty certain none of it happened.
 And ‘certainty’ is a wonderful thing.
 Creating unlikely scenarios, however, can throw up ideas which help loosen the concrete in which are set the rocks of belief.”

-I went along to the opening night and as I mingled with the hub-bub sipping my glass of wine I was delighted to overhear Andrew explaining one of his paintings.
+I went along to the opening night and as I mingle with the hub-bub sipping my glass of wine I delight to overhear Andrew explaining one of his paintings.
 It is called Adam Carves a heart for Eve, Newton turns a page.
 Andrew explains that it depicts arguably the two most important pieces of fruit in human history.

 It shows the apple in the garden of Eden and the apple in Newton’s orchard that of course we all know fell on his head.
-In the painting Andrew points out Adam, he is tucked almost hidden behind the tree and is carving a heart for Eve in the bark.
-The shaking Adam causes makes that infamous apple and the virtue of all mankind take a fall.
+In the painting Andrew points out Adam.
+He is tucked almost hidden behind the tree and is carving a heart for Eve in the bark.
+The shaking Adam makes with his knife causes that infamous apple and the virtue of all mankind take a fall.
 Andrew chuckles “We men have to take the blame for some of it” he says.

 Funded by the Arts Council England the exhibition runs from 27 Jan 2018 – 10 March 2018 and admission is FREE.